AND POLICE FORCES

 This Association facilitates understanding between participating Institutes with the intention to pursue and strengthen relationships and bonds, promote innovative and active ideas on the type of law enforcement cooperation, strengthen reciprocal solidarity and enhance external organizational and structural models, agree in accordance with current international agreements and national regulations, to exchange information and experiences in the following sectors:

 – Service Organization;

 – New Technologies and Logistics;

 The term “Gendarmeries and Police Forces with Military Status” is defined as an organization under military code which has mainly the competence or (co) responsibility for aspects such as:

-- maintaining public order under local or national civil authority and which may in addition be assigned various administrative tasks.
+b.
+Maintaining public order under local or national civil authority and which may in addition be assigned various administrative tasks.

-The membership to the Association imposes the obligation to share the fundamental values derived from the principles of fundamental freedoms and rights, as well as the international standards of human rights in policing.
+The membership to the Association imposes the obligation to share the fundamental values derived from the principles of fundamental freedoms and rights, as well as the international standards of human rights in law enforcement.
 The membership also implies for each member of the Association to ensure the same respect for these values within its own organisation.

 Status of the Members

 Members are all Gendarmeries and Police Forces with Military Status who are granted the right to participate in the Commissions and the annual meeting of the Senior Council of Directors/Commanding Generals (also known as the Summit) with voting capacity.